Concepts

 Using a local server has several benefits:

 • You choose which modules and pipelines to install on the server.
-Modules and pipelines can come from several sources, including the module repository hosted by the Broad Institute or the GenePattern Archive (GParc).
+Modules and pipelines can come from several sources, including the module repository hosted by the Broad Institute.
 Only the GenePattern team can create or install modules on the Broad-hosted server.

 • You can analyze your data without sending it over the internet.
 Your analyses are run and the results stored on the local GenePattern server.